Quick CV Dropoff

 Unless your organisation has a culture of combative interviews, make an effort to help your candidate relax and feel comfortable.
 You will get far more information this way and it will help to make the interview a more enjoyable process from both sides of the table.

-re lots of people who offer one-to-one mentoring schemes.
+There are lots of people who offer one-to-one mentoring schemes.
 It’s worth taking the time to look around carefully at what’s on offer – not every mentor is going to be right for you.
 Look for someone who has the experience, skills and approach that will fit best with your plans and your way of working.
 For example, some mentors might want to meet weekly, whilst others will do a monthly meet with catch-ups or check-ins the rest of the time.
 The type of mentor you choose is very important – you need someone who is going to understand the way you do things, hold you to account and give you the support you need.

 This type of scheme allows you to share your strengths and skills with someone at a similar level to you.
 So this might be someone in a different organisation but in a similar role, or someone who is doing a completely different job and has unique experiences to share with you.
 This is a good way to expand your horizons, understand the scope, challenges and highlights of other roles and environments and broaden your own experience.